Sumner PC & Associates

 Wrongful Death Law in Michigan

 Losing a loved one is by far one of life’s more difficult experiences.
 When that death is a result of someone’s negligent or wrongful behavior, pain is often more overwhelming.
 A drunk driver who kills a pedestrian, a surgeon whose negligence costs a patient their life, or a manufacturer who fails to check his product’s safety leads to a consumer death are just a few examples of wrongful death cases.
-With multiple law offices in Michigan, our personal injury attorneys are conveniently located and more than willing to offer helpful legal guidance, and discuss your case before paying a dime.
+With multiple law offices in Michigan, our personal injury attorneys are conveniently located and accessible.
+Furthermore, our lawyers are more than willing to offer helpful legal guidance, and discuss your case before paying a dime.

 For A Free Wrongful Death Consultation, Call (248) 923-4533